Drafted: ROUND: 3 - Pick Number: 93 (PIT)

 - Washington has a tapered build and strong hands, ripping the ball back with ease when defensive backs manage to get a hold of it.

 - He’s very good in contested-catch situations, using his frame effectively to make plays facing the quarterback.
-Washington also shows a knack for high-pointing the ball, consistently outmuscling defensive backs.
+He also shows a knack for high-pointing the ball, consistently outmuscling defensive backs.

 Scouting Report: Weaknesses

-- Washington seems comfortable in traffic to the point where Washington doesn’t make the effort to create separation.
+- Washington seems comfortable in traffic to the point where he doesn’t make the effort to create smucheparation

-- Because his top-end speed is good-not-great, he doesn’t warrant safety help over the top.
+- Because his top-end speed is decent-not-great, he doesn’t warrant safety help over the top and he'll only be regarded as a short-range threat

 How other scouting services rate Darnell Washington (Overall Rank)